petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay/low-code-no-code.md

 uuid: 33dc0b48-efef-4c05-ab25-149b855b2a76
 ---

 # Extending Liferay with Low-Code/No-Code and Integrations

 **At a Glance**

 * Extending Liferay is a crucial aspect of leveraging the platform's full potential
-* By customizing Liferay with specific business needs in mind, digital experiences which tailored to the needs of the users can be created
+* By customizing Liferay with specific business needs in mind, digital experiences tailored to the needs of users can be created
-* Low-Code / No-Code capabilities allow the platform to be extended with the need to write little or no code
+* Low-Code / No-Code capabilities allow the platform to be extended by writing little to no code
 * Integrations with external systems allows incorporation of data from those systems into a Liferay application

 ## Extending Liferay - Low-Code/ No-Code

 Using a Low-Code and No-Code approach is becoming increasingly popular as it allows developers and business users to create custom functionality without extensive coding knowledge or experience.

 Low-Code and No-Code are actually not new concepts to Liferay as many of the existing features in Liferay DXP are designed with this principle in mind.

 Some quick examples in Liferay DXP are: